 The NAS and Early Misunderstandings

 The NAS adopted the puzzle piece at a time when autism was poorly understood.
-Many misconceptions dominated public discourse.
-The symbol was meant to highlight autism’s complexities but instead conveyed that autistic individuals were somehow incomplete.
+Many misconceptions shaped public discussion.
+The symbol was meant to highlight autism’s complexities.
+Instead, it suggested that autistic individuals were somehow incomplete.

-The imagery—initially portraying sadness and confusion—was intended to generate empathy.
-Instead, it led to significant backlash from the autistic community.
+The imagery, which initially showed sadness and confusion, was intended to generate empathy.
+However, it led to major backlash from the autistic community.

 Connection to Stigmatizing Narratives

-The puzzle piece became further entrenched in stigma through media portrayals and awareness campaigns.
+The puzzle piece became even more linked to stigma through media portrayals and awareness campaigns.
 These campaigns often:

 - Depicted autism in sensationalized terms